iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 Yay, problem solved.
 Not exactly.
 Although Long Polling works, it is very expensive in terms of CPU, memory, and bandwidth (*as we are blocking resources in holding the connection open*).
-It looks like things are getting out of hand now.
-Let's get back to the main topic: **WebSocket**.
+What to do now?
+It looks like things are getting out of hand.
+Let's reach back to our savior: **WebSocket**.
 ## Why WebSocket?
 As you can see, Polling and Long-Polling are both quite expensive options in order to emulate real-time communication between Client and Server.
 >This performance bottleneck is the reason why you would want to use WebSocket instead.